Why Side Bias Design Matters

 In reality, frictional force acts tangentially to the groove.
 This “pull” on the arm is not in line with the arm pivot but offset and thus produces an inwards (not outwards) side force – see diagram below.

-Things are far from simple but without going into detail it’s safe to summarise that the inward drag induced force is fairly consistent across the record decreasing by about 18% towards the inner tracks.
+Things are far from simple but without going into detail it’s safe to summarise that the inward drag induced force is fairly consistent across the record increasing by about 18% towards the inner tracks (this is controversial as it depends on the cut of a record).

 Side force is detrimental for the following reasons: